 Texas A&M University is committed to providing equitable access to learning opportunities for all students.
-If you experience barriers to your education due to a disability or think you may have a disability, please contact Disability Resources in the Student Services Building or at (979) 845-1637 or visit disability.tamu.edu.
-Disabilities may include, but are not limited to attentional, learning, mental health, sensory, physical, or chronic health conditions.
+If you experience barriers to your education due to a disability or think you may have a disability, please contact the Disability Resources office on your campus (resources listed below) Disabilities may include, but are not limited to attentional, learning, mental health, sensory, physical, or chronic health conditions.
 All students are encouraged to discuss their disability related needs with Disability Resources and their instructors as soon as possible.